 • Free Shipping in the continental US.

-• A handsome hand-hammered copper "Arts & Crafts" style letter opener that features an abstracted "heart" design.
+• A handsome hand-hammered copper "Arts & Crafts" style letter opener with a cutout heart design.

 • SIZE: 9" x 1 1/4"w.